patchlevel/event-sourcing/docs/pages/projection.md

 Each projector is responsible for a specific projection and version.
 This combination of information results in the so-called `project ID`.
-In order for us to be able to define this, we have to use the `Projection` attribute.
+In order for us to be able to define this, we have to use the `Projector` attribute.
 In our example, the projection is called "profile" and has the version "0" because we did not specify it.
 So that there is no problems with existing projection, both the name of the projection and the version should be part of the table/collection name.